AKSW/shacl-shapes/shape-groups/accessible-place/README.md

   * width: >= 110 cm
 * Height of controls inside and out: between 70 - 115 cm

-The field `place:suitableForWheelchairs` should be set to "partly" if the elevator is partly accessible by wheelchairs.
+The field `place:elevatorSuitableForWheelchairs` should be set to "partly" if the elevator is partly accessible by wheelchairs.

 ## Local Support